From Paper Kings to Hardware Barons

 About Helen Baggott

-She has written for regional magazines; national magazines include This England, Discover Your Ancestors, Who Do You Think You Are?, Picture Postcard Monthly, Dorset Life and The Card Scene, and has also contributed to Family Tree magazine's blog.
-Her work has been recognised by national newspapers as a 'postcard detective' in I newspaper and an 'heirloom detective' in The Mail on Sunday's You magazine.
+She has written for regional magazines; national magazines include: This England, Discover Your Ancestors, Who Do You Think You Are?, Picture Postcard Monthly and The Card Scene, and has also contributed to Family Tree magazine’s blog.
+Her work has been recognised by national newspapers as both a Postcard and Heirloom Detective.

-Through the power of Zoom she speaks to groups on both sides of the Atlantic and has been a speaker at the Family History Federation 's Really Useful Show and THE Genealogy Show.
+Through the power of Zoom, Helen speaks to groups on both sides of the Atlantic and Australia.
+She has been a speaker at a number of online genealogy shows and a guest speaker for the Society of Genealogists.

 Send a message to the speaker